 Another good option for fresh student grads is to start investing small amounts of money regularly.
 This should be your long-term habit because it can significantly help with learning how to set money aside and increasing it over time.
 Of course, it’s best that you keep your investments simple and avoid complications and losses.

-You should simply read about investment strategies and learn the basic trading terminology to see how things work in the world of investment.
+You can start by studying basic investment strategies and learn trading terminology to see how things work in the world of investment.
+This would also be a good opportunity to review the best brokerages available to you.
 There are great online sources that you could use for your research and learning in the beginning.
 Those can help you maximize your investments in the first years before you can stand on your feet.

 4. Try to live below your means